-Thoughtful planning can help make your portrait a lovely keepsake to cherish for decades.
+Thoughtful planning can help make your portrait at Welding Photography a lovely keepsake to cherish for decades.
 To start, wear a favorite, comfortable outfit.
 Avoid loud colors, dominating stripes, plaids or names on the clothing.
 People want to see your smile, not be distracted by the clothes.
 Background is important to allow your face to be easily seen.
-If you wear white or lightly colored clothing, a white or light toned background will allow the face to be more noticeable.
-Medium colored outfits require medium toned backgrounds; dark colors require dark backgrounds.
+If you wear white or lightly colored clothing, a white or light-toned background will allow the face to be more noticeable.
+Medium-colored outfits require medium-toned backgrounds; dark colors require dark backgrounds.
 If you have planned an outside picture, wear medium or dark clothing.
 Your face will be the lightest part of the portrait, which attracts the eye.
 Light, white, yellow or red clothing will distract from your face and smile.
 One exception would be small children.
 Lighter clothing will allow them to stand out from the larger adults.

 Group photos: different shades of one or two colors would look best.
 Too many colors make it difficult to see the faces.
 Women need to wear more foundation and blush, eye color and mascara, avoid looking like a clown.
 “Erase” under the eyes will glow from the flash and produce owl eyes.
 Men look best with a haircut one to two weeks prior to the photo session for that natural look.
 Facial stubble is more noticeable in the picture than in natural light.
 Freshly shaven is suggested unless unshaven is your look.